King William County Courthouse

-The King William County Courthouse is a courthouse located in the town of King William, King William County, Virginia.
+The King William County Courthouse is a courthouse located in the unincorporated community of King William, King William County, Virginia.
 The original courthouse structure was constructed in 1725; it is the oldest courthouse building in continuous use in the United States.
 The courthouse is constructed of brick laid in Flemish bond.
 In 1840 the courthouse was enlarged and a brick wall was erected to enclose the court green and to keep livestock and poultry away from the buildings.
 A new courthouse complex has been constructed to augment the old; however, hearings are still held in the old building to preserve its historic designation.

 This courthouse was listed on the National Register of Historic Places in 1969.